Machine learning: Self-learning

-It is a system with only one input, situation, and only one output, action (or behavior) a.
+It is a system with only one input, situation, and only one output, action (or behaviour) a.
 There is neither a separate reinforcement input nor an advice input from the environment.
 The backpropagated value (secondary reinforcement) is the emotion toward the consequence situation.
-The CAA exists in two environments, one is the behavioral environment where it behaves, and the other is the genetic environment, wherefrom it initially and only once receives initial emotions about situations to be encountered in the behavioral environment.
-After receiving the genome (species) vector from the genetic environment, the CAA learns a goal-seeking behavior, in an environment that contains both desirable and undesirable situations.
+The CAA exists in two environments, one is the behavioural environment where it behaves, and the other is the genetic environment, wherefrom it initially and only once receives initial emotions about situations to be encountered in the behavioural environment.
+After receiving the genome (species) vector from the genetic environment, the CAA learns a goal-seeking behaviour in an environment that contains both desirable and undesirable situations.